 We've noted persistent interest in Power BI for data visualization from our users, and wanted to advise on possible routes to configure a SurveyCTO-Power BI integration.

 In this guide, we’ll present information on possible configurations using API requests or publishing data into the cloud.
-To use the R or Microsoft Azure database options, you'll need to read the REST API documentation to follow instructions in those parts of this guide.
+To publish data directly into Power BI, use R or use Microsoft Azure database, you'll need to read the REST API documentation, and follow instructions in those parts of this guide.

 To help illustrate what's possible with Power BI, Oxfam were kind enough to share a Power BI Dashboard they had used on a project where SurveyCTO was used to collect data: Oxfam GB Activity Report from Palu humanitarian response, Indonesia.
 You can also view a screenshot here: